conda-forge/pytorch-cpu-feedstock/recipe/README.md

 To facilitate split package builds, we perform the build in the following steps:

-1. For the top-level rule (`libtorch-split`), we perform the base environment setup and run `setup.py build` to build the libraries and collect the data files without actually installing them.
-Then we move the files we need into temporary directories for repackaging.
+1. For the top-level rule (`libtorch`), we perform the base environment setup and run `setup.py build` to build the libraries, collect the data files and install the common parts corresponding to the `libtorch` package.

    a.
 If `megabuild` is enabled, we build against a fixed Python version.
       Otherwise, we build using the final Python version.

-2. For the `libtorch` package, we manually install files that were prepared earlier.

-3. For the final `pytorch` package(s), we invoke `pip install` to build and install the complete package.
+2. For the `pytorch` package(s), we invoke `pip install` to build and install the complete package.
 Importantly, this reuses previously built targets, so only Python-related bits are rebuilt.
 In `megabuild` mode, we patch `CMakeCache.txt` to set the correct Python version.